Unique King Cakes to Try This Season

 Brittney Dayeh

 Brittney Dayeh grew up in the Catskills of Upstate New York but considers herself a New Orleanian.
 She moved to New Orleans in 2006 with her husband, whom she met while teaching English in Japan.
 She immediately fell in love with the culture, history, and vibe of this city.
-Brittney is a high school librarian at a local public school and lives in Algiers with her husband, who is also a local teacher, and her two children, ages 14 and 10.
-Brittney is also a Girl Scout troop leader and avid runner, a fan of young adult literature and true crime podcasts.
+Brittney is a high school librarian at a local public school and lives in Algiers with her husband, who is also a local teacher, and her two children, ages 16 and 12.
+Brittney is also a Girl Scout troop leader, avid reader and runner, and a huge fan of true crime documentaries.
 She dreams about traveling to new countries and one day writing a book, but kayaking with manatees is at the top of her bucket list.

 18 COMMENTS